CMSgov/dpc-app/dpc-web/README.md

 bundle exec sidekiq
 ```

-This command starts Sidkeiq in the current terminal.
+This command starts Sidekiq in the current terminal.
 To stop Sidekiq: `ctrl-c`, and it will shutdown the worker.

 # Running via Docker